Target Earth (film): Plot

-After an attempt at suicide, Nora King regains consciousness and discovers that her building has no electricity or water, so she wanders into the now quiet, empty streets of her city.
+After an attempt at suicide, Nora King regains consciousness and discovers that her building has no electricity or water, so she wanders into the now quiet, empty streets of the city.
 Stumbling over the body of a dead woman, who has been killed, she encounters Frank Brooks, who has just recently revived after being beaten unconscious in an overnight robbery.

 They join forces to find others in the deserted city.
 Hearing piano music coming from a nearby cocktail lounge, they come upon a couple, Jim Wilson and Vicki Harris, who are drinking.
 They were drunkenly incapable of joining the evacuation of the population that took place.
 Proceeding together as a group, they continue to search the deserted streets, coming upon a car that will not start.
 Another survivor, Charles Otis, sees them and tells them that the same applies to all the other cars he has tried.

 A growing apprehension takes hold as they begin to appreciate that they are alone and must face an unknown menace that has caused the city's evacuation.
 Charles finds a newspaper in a hotel lobby that proclaims that a "mystery army" is attacking the city from the north.
 In a panic, he runs outside and is killed by a death ray emitted from an alien robot in the street.

 While attempting to defend the city, a military force, led by Lt.
 Gen. Wood, sets up a command post.
 After Air Force fighters and bombers are quickly destroyed by the advancing invaders, the use of atomic weapons is considered as a serious option.
 A group of scientists, including their chief research scientist, finally get their hands on a damaged robot to discover its vulnerabilities.

 The small band is joined by Davis, a psychotic killer, who has his own plans for survival.
 The survivors quickly realize they now have an armed enemy within their small group, as well as the invaders from outer space to deal with.
-Davis shoots and kills Vicki when she stands up to Davis.
-Jim then kills Davis as Davis attempts to shoot him.
-Jim is later killed by one of the invading robots.
-Army units later arrive in the streets, now fully equipped with a special sonic weapon transmitter that easily dispatches the invading robots, halting their invasion.
+Vicki argues with Davis and in retaliation he shoots Vicki to death.
+Later on, Jim is killed by one of the invading robots.
+Finally Army units later arrive in the streets, now with jeeps fully equipped with sonic weapon transmitters directed by large public speakers(bullhorns) that easily dispatches the invading cathoid ray tube robots, busting their tubes which ends their invasion.